IonelPopJara/LeftRightRobotExperiment/README.md

 It is important to notice that virtually any robot should be able to interact with the application as long as MQTT can be implemented.

 Currently, in the [scripts folder](/scripts/) you will find two shell scripts: [turtlebot.sh](/scripts/turtlebot.sh) and [pepper.sh](/scripts/pepper.sh).
 These scripts are in charge of sending the respective commands to the robots to move forward, and communicating with the main application via MQTT.
+There is a third script called [pepper-move.py](/scripts/pepper-move.py).
+This script is called inside `pepper.sh` and it uses the SDK to move Pepper.

 To run the scripts you can use the following commands: